Anna Mjöll: Career

+In 2010, Mjöll released her second album, Christmas Jazzmaz.
+In 2023, she released her third album, Live In Studio 3, recorded live in front of an audience at EastWest Studios in Hollywood, California.

 Personal life

-Anna and American musician, songwriter, producer Patrick Leonard were married on 19 November 2018, in Patrick's home town, Crystal Falls, Michigan, United States.
+Mjöll and American musician, songwriter, and producer Patrick Leonard were married on 19 November 2018, in Patrick's home town, Crystal Falls, Michigan, U.S.

 Mjoll is a licensed Private Pilot with an Instrument rating.